 Welcome to the Brazelton Institute!

 The Brazelton Institute is dedicated to promoting the healthy development of infants and families, through research and education programs for people who care for children and their families in the first years of life.
-The Institute is based in the Department of Pediatrics at the Children's Hospital in Boston, which is an affiliate of the Harvard Medical School.
+The Institute is based in the Division of Developmental Medicine, Boston Children's Hospital, which is an affiliate of the Harvard Medical School.

 Dr. J. Kevin Nugent founded the Brazelton Institute in 1995.
 Building

 The work of the Brazelton Institute is based on the assumption that parents and families have the central and primary role in ensuring the health and well-being of their children.
 However, we believe that doctors, nurses, psychologists, psychiatrists, physical and occupational therapists, infancy and early intervention specialists, therapists, social workers and other allied health and education professionals in the community, are significant partners in providing services to parents.
 The Institute is committed to promoting and conducting research and training to ensure that the information offered to professionals and parents is reliable and trustworthy.

 The Institute is the home of the Neonatal Behavioral Assessment Scale and provides training for clinicians and researchers on the Neonatal Behavioral Assessment Scale (NBAS) (Brazelton and Nugent, 2011) and of the Newborn Behavioral Observations (NBO) system.
 (Nugent, Keefer, O'Brien, Johnson, Blanchard, 2005); Nugent, J. K., Keefer, C.H., Minear, S., Johnson, L., Blanchard, Y. (2010).
 Guia par comprender el comportamineto y las relaciones tempranas del recein nacido.
 Madrid: TEA Ediciones

 The NBAS is regarded as the most comprehensive examination of newborn

 behavior available and is used in both research and clinical settings